Emerging SARS-CoV-2 Variants

-Category: Coronavirus Hits: 2Multiple SARS-CoV-2 variants are circulating globally, and several new variants emerged in the fall of 2020.
+Category: Coronavirus Hits: 4Multiple SARS-CoV-2 variants are circulating globally, and several new variants emerged in the fall of 2020.
 Scientists are working to learn more about these variants to better understand how easily they might be transmitted and whether currently authorized vaccines will protect people against them.
 Currently, there is no evidence that these variants cause more severe illness or increased risk of death.

 Read more https://tools.cdc.gov/api/embed/downloader/download.asp?m=403372&c=415332